 Known for their pickles and salsas as much as their Bloody Mary mix, Suckerpunch offers up both a Regular and a Bold & Spicy version.
-We’ve gone with the plain here as the spice characteristics in the Bold version is a little too garlic-y for our tastes.
+We’ve gone with the plain here as the spice characteristics in the Bold version are a little too garlic-y for our tastes.

 Finest Call Loaded Bloody Mary Mix